webtoknow/3-days-of-Angular-magic/Day-1/Exercise/README.md

 }
 ```

-- *toast* was its own style, so let's update *angular.json* by adding the file which contains it:
+- *toast* has its own style, so let's update *angular.json* by adding the file which contains it:

 ```JSON
 "styles": [